FODMAP Friendly has lab tested garlic and report it as a “Fail” at 1 clove (3 g).

 Garlic Powder & Garlic Salt

-As both garlic powder and garlic salt contain actual garlic solids, albeit pulverized, they are not recommended while following the low FODMAP diet,
+As both conventional garlic powder and garlic salt contain actual garlic solids, albeit pulverized, they are not recommended while following the low FODMAP diet,

 As already pointed out, there are two general categories of garlic, hardneck and soft.
 Overall there are hundreds of names, but they all derive from a few basic types of garlic, based on their genetics.